 I’m carrying less these days.

-My dad used to travel with a leather case, a lot like this one.
+My dad used to travel with a leather case for toiletries.
 The case itself was handsome and sturdy, but perhaps its greatest appeal was that it wasn’t big.
 What would fit in there?
 Just a few things.
 The essentials.
 He called it his Dopp kit.

 I used to think that word was either his own invention (not unlikely) or a military abbreviation (also not unlikely), but it turns out to be a brand named after an early 20th c. leather craftsman named Charles Doppelt.
 Recently I realized that I’ve kept the image of my dad’s Dopp kit as my ideal for packing well.
 Clean and organized, simple and spare.